-The Issuer opens its Irrevocable Letter of Credit in your favor available in the following m anner a nd on tl ie f ollowing terr ns:
+The Issuer opens its Irrevocable Letter of Credit in your favor available in the following manner and on the following terms:

 - 1. Issuer: [name of bank/issuer] - 2.
 Beneficiary: The County of Florence, South Carolina, a political subdivision of the State of South Carolina - 3.
 Customer: [name of developer] - 4.
 Project: [name of project, site, subdivision] - 5.
 ObligationofIssuer: The Credit is irrevocable. - 6.
 Transferability: The Credit is to be non-transferable. - 7.
-Total: The sum total of the Credit is \$ U.S. - 8.
+Total: The sum total of the Credit is \$ U. S. - 8.
 Purpose: To provide surety for a developer's bond required by County Code Section 28.6-98 to ensure construction of required public improvements at [name of project, site, subdivision] to include installation of [list of public facilities to be constructed/installed] in accordance with the specifications of the County of Florence, South Carolina. - 9.
-Default: In the event that any or all of the above-stated public improvements are not constructed and/or installed in accordance with the specifications of the County of Florence within twelve (12) months from this date, the Beneficiary may upon written notice to Issuer and Customer at the addresses noted herein demand and receive payment from the Issuer in cash in the entire amount of \$\\$ if one of the required public improvements have been constructed and/or installed or in such lesser amount as may be required to complete construction and/or installation of the aforesaid improvements if said improvements have been partially constructed and/or installed.
-All drafts drawn under this Letter of Credit shall contain the clause "Drawn under [name of Issuer] Letter of Credit Number ..."
+Default: In the eyent that any or all of the above-stated public improvements are not constructed and/or installed in accordance with the specifications of the County of Florence within twelve (12) months from this date, the Beneficiary may upon written notice to Issuer and Customer at the addresses noted herein demand and receive payment from the Issuer in cash in the entire amount of \$\\$ if one of the required public improvements have been constructed and/or installed or in such lesser amount as may be required to complete construction and/or installed.
+All drafts drawn under this Letter of Credit shall contain the clause "Drawn under [name of Issuer] Letter of Credit Number ."
 This letter of Credit is based on an Engineers Estimate for construction: if cost of construction or repair exceeds the amount of funds designated by this Letter of Credit the owner/developer shall remitthose additional funds immediately to the County.
 By this letter the County of Florence reserves the right to recover any excess costs for completion of the required public improvements from the owner/developer by any legal means necessary.

-The Issuer shall have ninety (90) days from the receipt of said notice to effect a cure by procuring completion of construction and/or installation of the aforesaid public improvements in accordance with the specifications of the County of Florence.
-South Carolina, and thereby receive a refund of any sum paid in default.
+The Issuer shall have ninety (90) days from the receipt of said notice to effect a cure by procuring completion of construction and/or installation of the aforesaid public improvements in accordance with the specifications of the County of Florence, South Carolina, and thereby receive a refund of any sum paid in default.